Mishtisharma30/Celebal-technologies-data-engineering-internship/WEEK_7/Assignment_Report.md

-# Week 7 - Data Cleaning using PySpark and Delta Lake
+# Week 7 - Data Cleaning using PySpark and Delta Lake: The assignment displayed on the portal was the same as the Week 1 assignment.
+I raised a query regarding this but did not receive any corrected assignment or further clarification.
+Therefore, I proceeded based on my understanding and completed the assignment to the best of my ability.

 ## Objective